-8 Distribution
+6 Distribution

-An appropriate distribution method is central to the design of the food aid programme and is key to its success.
+An appropriate distribution method is central to the effectiveness of food aid.
 Distribution must therefore be considered during the initial assessment.
 Food aid may be distributed freely to the general population, or to specific segments or groups within a population.
 It may also be distributed as payment for work, or may be sold on the commercial market to address problems of supply.

-Equity in the distribution process is of primary importance and the involvement of people from the disaster affected population in decision making and implementation should be encouraged wherever possible.
+Equity in the distribution process is of primary importance and the involvement of people from the disaster-affected population in decision-making and implementation should be encouraged.
 People should be informed about the quantity and type of food rations to be distributed, and they should feel assured that the distribution process is fair and that they receive what has been promised.
 Any differences between rations, for example adjusted rations provided to groups at risk, must be explained and understood.